Javaris Davis

-Javaris Davis (born December 26, 1997) is an American football cornerback.
+Javaris Davis (born December 26, 1996) is an American professional football cornerback for the Jacksonville Sharks of the Indoor Football League (IFL).
 He played college football for Auburn.
-He played for the Miami Dolphins of the National Football League (NFL) and Orlando Guardians of the XFL.
+He has played for the Miami Dolphins of the National Football League (NFL), and the Orlando Guardians and Arlington Renegades of the XFL.

 College career

-Davis was a member of the Auburn Tigers he made freshman All Sec Team in 2016.
-He finished his college career with 150 tackles, 32 passes broken up, eight interceptions, and one forced fumble in 49 games played with 43 starts.
+Davis was a member of the Auburn Tigers.
+He made the freshman All-SEC team in 2016.
+He finished his college career with 150 tackles, 32 passes broken up, eight interceptions, and one forced fumble in 49 games played with 35 starts.

 Professional career

+Kansas City Chiefs

+Davis was signed by the Kansas City Chiefs as a undrafted free agent on April 30, 2020.
+He was waived on July 26, 2020.

 Miami Dolphins

 Davis was claimed off waivers by the Miami Dolphins on July 27, 2020.
 He was waived by the team on August 6, 2020.
 The Dolphins signed Davis to their practice squad on September 6, 2020.
 He signed a reserve/future contract with the Dolphins on January 5, 2021.
 Davis was waived by the Dolphins during final roster cuts on August 31, 2021, and re-signed to the practice squad the next day.
 Davis was elevated to the active roster on November 28, 2021, for the team's Week 12 game against the Carolina Panthers.
 He signed a reserve/future contract with the Dolphins on January 11, 2022.
 He was released on June 9, 2022.